ripter/aframe-game-components/demos/make-a-level-2020/README.md

 You goal is to rescue all of the Eggs by controlling the Vikings.
 Each Viking has a unique ability.

+## Powers

+* Valkyrie - Can fly and shoot arrows.
+* Svalinn - Shield to block and act as walkable block.
+* Gleipnir - Can place ropes and carry eggs.

 ## Turn System